AdaCore/learn/content/courses/advanced-ada/chapters/packages.rst

 Private packages
 ----------------

+In this section, we discuss the concept of private packages.
+However, before we proceed with the discussion, let's recapitulate some important ideas that we've seen earlier.

 In the
 :doc:`Introduction to Ada course </courses/intro-to-ada/chapters/privacy>`,
 we've seen that encapsulation plays an important role in modular programming.